More

 3. Risk Assessments

 Compliance programs are not only about adhering to processes but understanding the risks that organizations face.
 Organizations conduct assessments to identify different types of risks.
 For example, an internal audit assessment is likely to concise financial, operational, and compliance risks.
+As part of this process, it’s crucial to verify a legit company to ensure all partnerships and collaborations adhere to compliance standards.
 The compliance function focuses on risks that are most significant within the organization and provides the basis for determining the actions necessary to avoid, mitigate, or remediate those risks.

 4. Testing and Monitoring